How to sell your home and make a faster, more profitable sale

 You often see a matching dining room furniture; a table, sideboard, china cabinet, corner hutch and even bookcases taking up space in this room.

-Now is the time to pack up any excess stuff for your new home or have a yard sale.
+A home sale is a good time to pack up any excess stuff for your new home and have a yard sale.

 Declutter your dining room

-Start by unloading your china, glassware, silverware and linens from their storage areas.
-Carefully wrap everything you don’t need while your house is on the market, box it up and take it to your chosen storage area to await your move.
+Start by unloading your china, glassware, silverware and linens from their storage areas and china cabinet.
+Carefully wrap everything you don’t need for home staging, box it up and take it to your chosen storage area to await your move.

 Cleaning the dining room

 What buyer wouldn't want to sit down at this beautifully staged dining table?